tmtsoftware/csw/docs/src/main/technical/location/location-server.md

 Below diagram illustrate how Akka cluster will look when authentication and authorization is enabled in `Location Server`.
-By default when you start `Location Server`, it will start in local-only mode (Authentication and authorization Disabled) and bound to `127.0.0.1`.
+By default when you start `Location Server`, it will start in local-only mode (Authentication and authorization Disabled) and bind to `127.0.0.1`.
-To start `Location Server` in public mode (Authentication and authorization enabled) and bound to `0.0.0.0`, use `--publicNetwork` command line option when @ref:[starting location server](../../apps/cswlocationserver.md)
+To start `Location Server` in public mode (Authentication and authorization enabled) and bind to `0.0.0.0`, use `--publicNetwork` command line option when @ref:[starting location server](../../apps/cswlocationserver.md)

 ![Location Authentication and Authorization](../../images/locationservice/location-service-auth.png)

-Why is this needed:
+Why is this needed ?

-1. As `Location Server` is by default bound to `127.0.0.1`, any application cannot establish Http connection from `Outside`.
+1. As `Location Server` is by default bind to `127.0.0.1`, no application can establish Http connection from `Outside`.
-2. In production environment, you may need a capability to access protected resources of Location Server and provide Authentication and Authorization for such resources.
+2. In production environment, you may need a capability to access protected resources of `Location Server` and provide Authentication and Authorization for such resources.
 E.g. ability to register/unregister components(which has to undergo maintenance) from a system operator machine present `Outside`.
-3. To enable this we need to bind few instances of `Location Server` to `0.0.0.0`, so that `Outside` Http connections can be established to it.
-4. For such `Location Server` instances, we have added authentication and authorization so that, applications with valid token can only access these protected resources.
+3. To enable this we need to bind few instances of `Location Server` to `0.0.0.0`, so that `Outside` Http connections can be made and applications with valid token, can access its protected resources.

 ## Internals